darraghenright/darraghenright.github.io/blog/2019/01/fizzbuzz-fun-with-php-iterators.md

 [`ArrayIterator()`](http://php.net/manual/en/class.arrayiterator.php) is an object-oriented wrapper for PHP's `array` for use with iterators and [`LimitIterator()`](http://php.net/manual/en/class.limititerator.php) allows iteration over a limited subset of items in an iterator.

-[`InfiniteIterator()`](http://php.net/manual/en/class.infiniteiterator.php) is the most interesting of the three - it allows the infinite cycling over an array of values; e.g:
+[`InfiniteIterator()`](http://php.net/manual/en/class.infiniteiterator.php) is the most interesting of the three—it allows the infinite cycling over an array of values; e.g:

 ```php
 $cycle = new InfiniteIterator(new ArrayIterator(['foo', 'bar', 'baz']));